ianlewis/todos/README.md

 Tools for dealing with TODOs in code.

+- [`todos` CLI](#todos-cli): searches for TODO comments in code and prints them in various formats.
+- [`actions/issue-reopener`](actions/issue-reopener/README.md): A GitHub Action to reopen issues that still have TODO comments referencing them.

 ## TODO comments

 "TODO" comments are comments in code that mark a task that is intended to be